AssetOrbit

 Myth Buster: Flats and buildings depreciate over time due to aging, impacting long-term returns.

-Be cautious about selling before 3 years, as it incurs a 20% Short Term Capital Gains tax.
+Be cautious about selling before 3 years, as it incurs a 20% short-term capital gains tax.

-C. Gold/Silver Jewellery: Not a Wise Debt Option!
+3. Gold/Silver Jewellery: Not a Wise Debt Option!

 Reality Check: Investing in gold or silver through ETFs differs significantly from purchasing jewelry.